 *Region 17 is one of 20 regional service organizations created by the Texas Legislature and the Texas Board of Education in 1965.
 All Lubbock area school districts are located in Region 17.

-For years, the Lubbock Area United Way has been committed to furthering early childhood education and literacy.
-This commitment was furthered by establishing the priorities listed above.
-By establishing events and initiatives such as United We Read and Start Smart Texas, Lubbock Area United Way continues to bring awareness to the importance of reading to and with children.
+For years, Lubbock Area United Way has been committed to furthering early childhood education and literacy.
+This commitment has been furthered by establishing events and initiatives such as United We Read and Start Smart Texas.
+Lubbock Area United Way continues to bring awareness to the importance of reading to and with children.

-Despite a slight drop in the 2017-2018 school year, Region 17 is once again showing significant numbers of economically disadvantaged children for the 2019-2020 school year.
-The current 62.6% rate is consistently higher than the state average of 60.3%.
+Region 17 once again showed significant numbers of economically disadvantaged children for the 2020-2021 school year.
+The current 63.6% rate is consistently higher than the state average of 60.3%.
 This is not surprising considering poverty has increased and Median Household Income has decreased in Lubbock County over the past five years.

 Research shows growing up in poverty is one of the greatest threats to healthy childhood development.
 “It increases the likelihood that a child will be exposed to factors that can impair brain development and lead to poor academic, cognitive, and health outcomes.”
 (Kids Count)